y330/FragmentQR/README.md

 **FragmentQR is a Chrome extension that makes sharing the relevant parts of a webpage easy by taking selected text and copying it to a text fragment to generate a QR code that will highlight the chosen text from the users selection in yellow[(Like this)](https://example.com/#:~:text=this,-domain%20in)**

+***Update:** In Chrome 87, there is a new flag in chrome://flags that adds "copy link to text" to the context menu on Android and Desktop.
+However in the latest version of chrome as of November 23, 2020, it does not work.
+Once it does, it could make this extension faster and in turn make your experience better.*

 ### What does FragmentQR do?